madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 them again.
 The important point is the adornment patterns of subgoals are effected by the adornments patern of the head.
-The binding patterns of `hash` above are `bf` and `fb` and this difference stems only from the head of the tules.
+The binding patterns of `hash` above are `bf` and `fb` and this difference stems only from the head of the rules.

 This looks remarkably similar to the code duplication solution we found to the problem described in [Example 2](#example-2).
 Once again, we ended up with two different versions of weak with suffixes are `bf` and `fb` instead of `client` and `server`.
-This is a spurfluous difference.
+This is a superfluous difference.
 The other difference is that the rule with head $weak\_fb$ is not reordered while the one with $weak\_check$ is.
-So it can't be a solution to the invocation safety on its own, but it is a step in the right direction and we develop this furter [below](#generalised-adornment).
+So it can't be a solution to the invocation safety on its own, but it is a step in the right direction and we develop this further [below](#generalised-adornment).

 ### Modes: concrete dataflow requirements